pitermarx/pitermarx.github.io/content/posts/2011/10/thingsorganizedneatly-jon-kudelka/index.md

 ---
-title: "In case of nothing to do..."
+title: "In case of nothing to do"
 date: "2011-10-02"
 categories:
   - "images"